nlm-irp-jianglab/Evolink/flagella_data/Records.md

 ### Step.2 Prepare phenotype file
 ```
 cut -f1-2 tmp/flagella_clean.tsv > tmp/select_tips.list
-# get formatted file by defining two columns.
+# Set column names.
 'Tip' is for species ID and 'Status' is 0/1 indicating its having flagella function or not.
 awk -F"\t" 'BEGIN{print "Tip\tStatus"}$2=="no"{print $1"\t0"}$2!="no"{print $1"\t1"}' tmp/select_tips.list > trait.tsv
 ```
-Output `trait.tsv` is a two-column file labeling teh phenotypic presence/absence of each species:
+Output `trait.tsv` is a two-column file labeling the phenotypic presence/absence of each species:
 ```
 Tip	Status
 G000006605	0